 The Veloster N ETCR is Hyundai’s first-ever electric race car.
 Based on the road-going Veloster N model, it has been designed specifically for the new ETCR category, which will debut in 2020.
 It offers rear-wheel drive with a mid-mounted motor, the first time Hyundai Motorsport has developed such a vehicle.

-The rear-wheel drive racer capitalises on Hyundai Motorsport’s expertise in touring car racing and, like the i20 R5, the i30 N TCR, the Veloster N TCR and i20 Coupe WRC, it has been built at the team’s headquarters in Alzenau, Germany.
+The rear-wheel drive racer capitalizes on Hyundai Motorsport’s expertise in touring car racing and, like the i20 R5, the i30 N TCR, the Veloster N TCR, and i20 Coupe WRC, it has been built at the team’s headquarters in Alzenau, Germany.